What is a dental crown?

 Our TRIOS 5 intraoral scanner takes thousands of micro-images per second, building a precise 3D map of your prepared tooth and the opposing arch.
 No putty impressions.
 The scanner also captures shade data, helping us select the ceramic block that best matches your surrounding teeth.
 A study in the International Journal of Prosthodontics (2020) found that digital impressions were significantly more accurate than conventional alginate or polyvinyl siloxane impressions for single-unit crowns.

-Step 5 — Try-in, cementation, and bite check (20 to 30 minutes)
+Step 5 — Try-in, cementation, and bite check (20 to 30 minutes, second visit)

-The crown is tried in to verify fit, contacts with adjacent teeth, and esthetics.
+At your second visit, the temporary is removed and the permanent crown is tried in to verify fit, contacts with adjacent teeth, and esthetics.
 We check the bite with articulating paper and refine any high spots.
 Once everything looks and feels right, the internal surface of the crown is etched and treated with silane coupling agent (for lithium disilicate) or primed (for zirconia), and bonded permanently with a dual-cure resin cement.

 How long does a crown last?